Catalan grammar: Variants

 In words that end in a sibilant sound, the masculine plural ending is -os instead of just -s.
 Feminines still have -es or, if they follow the two-form declension, no ending at all.
 Compare: el pols/els polsos ("the pulse"/"the pulses") vs. la pols/les pols ("the dust"/"the dusts").

-Adjectives that end in -ç follow the two-form declension in the singular, but four-form in the plural, so that they actually have three forms:
+Adjectives that end in -aç, -iç, or -oç follow the two-form declension in the singular, but four-form in the plural, so that they actually have three forms: